Blog

 How much does Spectrum internet cost?

-Spectrum plans start around $30/mo (100 Mbps) for the first year and go up to about $90/mo for 2 Gbps.
-Promotional pricing typically rises by about $20/mo after 12 months, and rates vary by market.
+Spectrum plans start around $30/mo (100 Mbps) for the first year and go up to about $50/mo for 1 Gig (a 2 Gig fiber tier runs about $70/mo in select markets).
+Promotional pricing typically rises by about $10β$20/mo after 12 months, and rates vary by market.
+Qualifying low-income households can get Spectrum Internet Assist β 50 Mbps for $25/mo, or $15/mo for households on NSLP, CEP, or SSI.

 Does Spectrum have a data cap?